mosmn/Notes/sections/theo/dbf/data-modeling.md

 - The identifier of the parent does not appear in the identifier of the weak child entity.

 ![WEAK](/imgs/dme15.png)

+### Dashed line

+use a solid line to represent the relationship between the ID-dependent entity and its parent.
+This type of relationship is called an identifying relationship.

+A relationship drawn with a dashed line is used between strong entities (and also weak entities that are Non–ID-Dependent) and is called a nonidentifying relationship because there are no ID-dependent entities in the relationship (ID-dependent entities may participate in other, nonidentifying relationships in addition to their identifying relationships—Figure 5-33 shows an example).

+### Weak Entity Summary

+- A weak entity is an entity whose existence depends on another entity.
+- An ID-dependent entity is a weak entity whose identifier includes the identifier of another entity.
+- Identifying relationships are used to represent ID-dependent entities.
+- Some entities are weak but not ID-dependent.
+Using data modeling tools, they are shown with nonidentifying relationships, with separate documentation indicating they are weak.

 # IE Crow’s Foot Symbol Summary I